Point of Interest (POI) Data

 How can I get Point of Interest (POI) Data?

 You can get Point of Interest (POI) Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Point of Interest (POI) Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Point of Interest (POI) Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to Point of Interest (POI) Data?

-Point of Interest (POI) Data is similar to Location Data, Map Data, Satellite Data, Foot Traffic Data, and GIS Data.
-These data categories are commonly used for Location Intelligence and Point of Interest (POI) Data analytics.
+Point of Interest (POI) Data is similar to Location Data, Map Data, Satellite Data, GIS Data, and Cell Tower Data.
+These data categories are commonly used for Geofencing and Point of Interest (POI) Data analytics.